 speaker

 Jonathan

 Shall we start with the result for the period?
-Is there anything to comment on that?
-It is a moving result of minus 4.8 million.
-Is it lower than the corresponding period last year?
-Is it harmful to increased research and development costs?
-Or is it behind the figure?
+Is there anything to comment on there?
+It is a result of minus 4.8 million, somewhat lower than the corresponding period last year.
+Is this due to increased research and development costs or what lies behind the figure?

+speaker